quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 Note: encoder/decoder semantics and stream_id's are implicit in either the instruction types or can be logged via other events (e.g., http.stream_type_set)

-### instruction_received
+### instruction_parsed
 Importance: Base

-This event is emitted when a QPACK instruction (both decoder and encoder) is received.
+This event is emitted when a QPACK instruction (both decoder and encoder) is read from the encoder/decoder stream.

 Data: